Yevgeny Burachyok

 Yevgeny Stepanovich Burachyok (Евге́ний Степа́нович Бурачёк; last name also spelled Бурачек, Burachek, or Бурачок, Burachok; January 8 (20 N.S.), 1836 – 1911) was a Russian seaman and the second head of the garrison of the military post of Vladivostok in 1861–1863, who significantly contributed to the post's early development.

 Yevgeny Burachyok was born in St. Petersburg in the family of the shipbuilder Stepan Burachyok.
 At the age of six he entered the Sea Cadet Corps.
 At this early age Yevgeny was fluent in Russian and German; in later years he also mastered English and Chinese.

 On August 11 (23), 1851 Yevgeny became a midshipman of the Sea Cadet Corps and served on the ships of the Baltic Fleet.
 In 1853, he was promoted to the rank of the warrant officer and in 1856—to the rank of an ensign.
 In 1859, he was assigned to the clipper Razboynik.

 Aboard Razboynik, however, Burachyok discovered that he was strongly susceptible to sea-sickness.
 In 1860, during Razboynik's voyage from Kronstadt to Nikolayevsk-on-Amur, his sickness progressed to the point where it endangered his life.
 On June 22 (July 6), 1861, he was forced to disembark in Vladivostok in order to return to Saint Petersburg by land.

-At this same time, the Governor of Primorskaya Oblast Pyotr Kazakevich was facing a dilemma.
-Vladivostok, founded only a year previously, needed a commanding officer for its garrison, as warrant officer Nikolay Komarov had been relieved of duty for alcoholism and stealing just two days before Razboynik sailed into the Golden Horn Bay.
-After assessing Burachyok, Kazakevich found him to be a perfect candidate for the vacant position, as he was an experienced sea officer, had an engineering background, and was a fluent speaker of Chinese (although later Burachyok discovered that his classical Chinese was incomprehensible to the local Chinese population).
+At this same time Pyotr Kazakevich, the Governor of Primorskaya Oblast, was facing a dilemma.
+Vladivostok, founded the year before, needed a commanding officer for its garrison, as warrant officer Nikolay Komarov had been relieved of duty for alcoholism and stealing just two days before Razboynik sailed into the Golden Horn Bay.
+After assessing Burachyok, Kazakevich found him to be a perfect candidate for the vacant position, as he was an experienced sea officer, had an engineering background, and fluent in Chinese (although later Burachyok discovered that his classical Chinese was incomprehensible to the local Chinese population).
 Burachyok accepted the offer and assumed the post on July 26 (August 7), 1861 after having recovered from his illness.